dezcalimese/blockchain-developer-bootcamp-final-project/README.md

 # Final Project - Multisig Wallet

 ## Project Description
-- A multisig wallet which let's one account create transfers and also lets accounts listed on the approvers list able to approve the transfers.
+- A multisig wallet which let's one account create transfers and also lets accounts listed on the approvers list able to approve them.

 ## Simple Workflow
 1. Login with Metamask